ST. PETERSBURG — The six candidates for City Council gathered Monday evening in the very chamber to which they aspire to serve.

 The candidates for Districts 2, 4 and 6 gathered at City Hall for a forum sponsored by the League of Women Voters.
 They fielded a wide range of questions from the audience that had been vetted by the organization.

 Hot-button topics included the future of the Tampa Bay Rays, the new pier, the state of St. Petersburg's infrastructure and economic development.
-There were also questions about what candidates thought about climate change, how they would lift up Midtown — the economically depressed, mostly African-American area in District 6 — and whether they support the city's annual Pride celebration.
+There were also questions about what candidates thought about climate change, how they would uplift Midtown — the economically depressed, mostly African-American area that falls in District 6 — and whether they support the city's annual Pride celebration.
 They were also asked about caring for the mentally ill and homeless, about public transportation and hurricane preparedness.

 Perhaps the most memorable moment came toward the end, when District 6 candidate Justin Bean used his closing statement to speak against what he said had become a partisan election.
 He said he has been attacked because he is a Republican.

-Bean, 30, a partner in his family's Web-based packaging company in the city's downtown, said he was invited to the inauguration of President Donald Trump.
+Bean, 30, a partner in his family's Web-based packaging company in the city's downtown, said he was invited to the inauguration of President Donald Trump and attended it.
 He noted that Democrats such as U.S. Sen. Cory Booker were also there.

 But then Bean went on to distance himself from the president, saying that he was upset with the administration's policies toward the LGBTQ community and that he doesn't like that Trump has sowed discord in the country.